PetosPy/Snake_Game/README.md

 # Snake_Game
-Snake Game made with the turtle module
+Snake Game made with the turtle module.
+This was one of the nost chalenging projects I have ever worked on.